Mlm6686/Mlm6686/README.md

-- 👋 Hi, I’m @Mlm6686
+- 👋 Hi, I’m @Michael Lanre
+- ©® I'm looking to build my portfolio and technical skills
-- 👀 I’m interested in ...
-Marketing, branding and data science
+- 👀 I’m interested in Data science
-- 🌱 I’m currently learning ...
-Fullstack, Data Science and Project Management
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
-Coding and designs
+- 💞️ I’m looking to collaborate on Data Science projects
-- 📫 How to reach me ... inspirationalmlm@gmail.com
+- 📫 How to reach me inspirationalmlm@gmail.com

 <!---
 Mlm6686/Mlm6686 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.